ibm-cloud-docs/containers/ts-ingress-erradruh.md

     1. Review the logs and adjust the Ingress resource configurations or the Ingress ConfigMap in the `kube-system` namespace.
 For more information, see the NGINX Ingress [Annotations](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/) and [ConfigMap](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/configmap/).

-1. Wait a few minutes and verify if the failing pods are now running.
+1. Wait a few minutes, and verify that the failing pods are now running.

 1. If the issue persists, contact support.
 Open a [support case](/docs/account?topic=account-using-avatar).
 In the case details, be sure to include any relevant log files, error messages, or command outputs.